jessecaunter/python-level-0/README.md

 ## 17. Shrinking guest list
 Starts with code from previous program, but then a number of people are removed from the list using pop() and del.

+## 18. Seeing the World
+Initialise a list of locations.
+Use sorted() method to print list in alphabetical and reverse alphabetical order without modifying the actual list.
+Use reverse() method to reverse the order of the list.
+Use sort() method to store the list in alphabetical and reverse alphabetical order.